Mohammadzai

 Mohammadzai (محمدزی), also spelled Moḥammadzay (meaning "descendants of Mohammad"), is a Pashtun sub-tribe or clan of the Barakzai which is part of the Durrani confederacy of tribes.
-They are primarily centered on Kandahar, Kabul and Ghazni in Afghanistan.
+They are primarily centered on Kandahar, Kabul and Ghazni in Afghanistan as well as in the city of Charsadda in neighbouring Pakistan.
 The Mohammadzai ruled Afghanistan from 1823 to 1978, for a total of 155 years.
-The monarchy ended under Mohammad Zahir Shah when his brother in law Sardar Daoud Khan took power via a coup.
+Their rule ended under Daoud Khan when the Communists took power via a Soviet-backed coup.

 Distribution

 Mohammadzai are the most prominent and powerful branch of the Durrani confederacy, and are primarily centered on Kandahar.
 They can also be found in other provinces throughout Afghanistan as well as across the border in present-day Pakistan.

 Musahiban are the descendants of Sultan Mohammad Khan, also known as "Telai".
 Telai means Gold in Dari.
 He was the elder brother of Dost Mohammed Khan.

 Language

 The principal language of the Mohammadzai is Pashto, more specifically the Southern (Kandahari) dialect of Pashto.
 Dari is also used as the language for records and correspondence.